cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

  /clusters/{cluster-id}/pause

-APausing a job prevents additional tasks from being started, but any tasks that are in progress when a job is paused will continue to run until they are completed.
+A Pausing a job prevents additional tasks from being started, but any tasks that are in progress when a job is paused will continue to run until they are completed.
 Admins and cluster owners are allowed to pause a cluster job.
 If there is no job in progress, the request is a no-op and a 200 is returned.

 HTTP Responses
 ^^^^^^^^^^^^^^
 .. list-table::